 Sales contract receivables (SCR) are recorded based on the present value of the installment receivables discounted at the imputed rate of interest.
 Discount is accreted over the life of the SCR by crediting interest income using the effective interest method.
-Any difference between the present value of the SCR and the derecognized assets are recognized in profit or loss at the date of sale in accordance with the provisions of PFRS 5, Revenue from Customers, provided, furthermore, that SCR shall be subject to impairment provision of PFRS 9, Financial Instruments.
+Any difference between the present value of the SCR and the derecognized assets are recognized in profit or loss at the date of sale in accordance with the provisions of PFRS 5, Revenue from

+Customers, provided, furthermore, that SCR shall be subject to impairment provision of PFRS 9, Financial Instruments.

-The Bank has sales contract receivable amounting to P2,964,999 and P1,360,349 as of December 31, 2020 and 2019, respectively, net of allowance for expected credit losses amounting to P 91,611 as of December 31, 2020 and none in 2019 (Note 7).
+The Bank has sales contract receivable amounting to P 2,603,708 and P 2,964,999 as of December 31, 2021 and 2020, respectively, net of allowance for expected credit losses amounting to P 34,505 and P 91,611, respectively (Note 7).